General terms and conditions

 By entering the venue, the ticket holder agrees to the possible photographing and recording of his/her person in the context of the event and to the usual and appropriate use without remuneration.

-11.1 The ticket purchased for events on site is at the same time a ticket for an outward/return journey to the event location (KombiTicket) and also only entitles the actual ticket holder whose name is shown on the ticket to use it.
-For this purpose, the ticket holder shall be granted access to the regular service of the Rhine-Ruhr Transport Authority (›VRR‹) (2nd class).
+10.1 The ticket purchased for events on site is at the same time a ticket for an outward/return journey to the event location (KombiTicket) and also only entitles the actual ticket holder whose name is shown on the ticket to use it.
+For this purpose, the ticket holder shall be granted access to the regular service of the Rhine-Ruhr Transport Authority ("VRR") (2nd class).

-With regard to the possibility of using the regular VRR service for a return trip to the event location, a contractual relationship exists exclusively between the ticket holder and the transport company, to which the provisions of the transport companies belonging to VRR apply: https://www.vrr.de/en/service/downloads/
+With regard to the possibility of using the regular VRR service for a return trip to the event location, a contractual relationship exists exclusively between the ticket holder and the transport company, to which the provisions of the transport companies belonging to VRR apply

 The contract of carriage is concluded exclusively between the ticket holder and VRR.

-13.1 Due to the Covid 19 pandemic, every ticket holder is obliged to comply with the regulations and requirements of the federal state of North Rhine-Westphalia - in particular the regulation for protection against new infections with the coronavirus SARS-CoV-2 (Coronavirus Protection Regulation - CoronaSchVO) - and the responsible authorities as well as the federal legal requirements when attending an event on site.
-Likewise, the organizer's protection and hygiene concept as well as the appropriate measures taken by the organizer to protect against infection in accordance with section 13.3 must be followed.
+12.1 Due to the infection situation in relation to Coronavirus SARS-CoV-2 (“Corona-Virus”), every ticket holder is obliged to comply with the regulations and requirements of the federal state of North Rhine-Westphalia - in particular the regulation for protection against new infections with the Corona-Virus (Coronavirus Protection Regulation - CoronaSchVO) - and the responsible authorities as well as the federal legal requirements when attending an event on site.
+Likewise, the organizer's protection and hygiene concept as well as the appropriate measures taken by the organizer to protect against infection in accordance with section 12.3 must be followed.
 The ticket holder must acquaint himself/herself with these requirements and adhere to them before attending the event.
 In the event of violations by the ticket holder, the organizer is entitled to take appropriate measures to prevent further violations, in particular exclusion from the event may occur.
 The ticket holder is not entitled to compensation in such a case.
 If fines or sanctions are imposed on the organizer as a result of a culpable violation by the ticket holder, without the organizer being at fault, the organizer may take recourse against the ticket holder accordingly.

-13.2 The customer and the ticket holder acknowledge that, as a result of the Covid 19 pandemic, events may only be able to take place in a restricted form or may have to be canceled at short notice and that participation in an on-site event may require compliance with infection control measures and the cooperation of the ticket holder in this regard.
-If an event is canceled and canceled due to official orders, protective measures of the organizer or other reasons in connection with the Covid 19 pandemic, the tickets already purchased lose their validity.
+12.2 The customer and the ticket holder acknowledge that, as a result of measures related to Corona-Virus, events may only be able to take place in a restricted form or may have to be canceled at short notice and that participation in an on-site event may require compliance with infection control measures and the cooperation of the ticket holder in this regard.
+If an event is canceled and canceled due to official orders, protective measures of the organizer or other reasons in connection with measures related to Corona-Virus, the tickets already purchased lose their validity.
 If it is only not possible to hold the event on site, but a stream is offered by the organizer, only the tickets for attending the event on site lose their validity.
 The ticket price will be refunded to the customer in the form of a remittance.

 Should a Coronavirus replacement schedule be published in place of the original schedule, tickets already purchased for events on the original schedule are no longer valid and there is no entitlement to rebooking.

-13.3 The organizer is entitled to take appropriate protective measures to contain the Covid-19 pandemic.
+12.3 The organizer is entitled to take appropriate protective measures to contain the risk of infection through Corona-Virus.
 In this regard, the organizer will follow the recommendations of the authorities.
 These may include, for example, the following non-exhaustive measures:

 - Collection and processing of personal data for contact tracing purposes